 All campaign finance activity for International officer candidates and independent committees supporting or opposing them must be reported using the Campaign Contribution and Expenditure Reporting System ("CCERS").
 Rules, Article XI, § 2(a).
 CCERS is a web-based tool for reporting contributions and expenditures of International officer candidates and independent committees in connection with the IBT Election.
 The Campaign Contribution and Expenditure Report ("CCER") and Supplement No. 1 required for each reporting period is prepared and filed using CCERS.
-Each International officer individual candidate, slate, and independent committee required to file reports must contact the Office of the Election Supervisor to establish a CCERS account.
-A CCERS manual is available upon request from the Office of the Election Supervisor.
+Each International officer individual candidate, slate, and independent committee required to file reports must contact the Office of the Election Supervisor ("OES") to establish a CCERS account.
+A CCERS manual is available upon request from the OES.

 CCERS filers must maintain records of contributions and expenditures that are the basis for the CCERS entries.
-The Office of the Election Supervisor ("OES") may conduct investigation and audits of CCERS filers at any time.
+The "OES" may conduct an investigation and audits of CCERS filers at any time.